Viennese whirl mince pies are a delicious way to jazz up your traditional Christmas mince pies and make them a bit more

-The mincemeat I used was Cranberry Mincemeat from the Waitrose Christmas range.
-It has a lovely red colour and tastes wonderful, and is ideal to give a bit of a twist to your usual mince pies.
+If you can find cranberry mincemeat though, it has a lovely red colour and tastes wonderful, and is ideal to give a bit of a twist to your usual mince pies.

-If you’d rather make your own you could try this cranberry mincemeat from Le Coin de Mel.
+If you’d rather make your own you could try this cranberry mincemeat from Le Coin de Mel, or just use your favourite mincemeat recipe.

 I add some French almond extract to the Viennese whirl mixture for a lovely contrast in flavour to the cranberry mincemeat.

 Piping the Viennese whirl mixture onto the pies was much more fun than topping them with a pastry lid, and didn’t take too much extra time.
-I’ll definitely be making them again!
+I’ll definitely be making them again and again!

 They look almost like cupcakes with a swirly buttercream topping when you pipe out the mixture.